RussTheAerialist/russellhay-landing/content/rental/_index.md

 ![house front](/house/1448085_1.jpg) ![kitchen](/house/1448085_5_2.jpg)

-A charming craftsman-ish house with a large kitchen, great entertainment spaces, and large space for crafting.
+A charming craftsman-ish house in the Greenwood neighborhood with a large kitchen, great entertainment spaces, and large space for crafting.
 Most of the rooms have carpet, and a small home gym in the basement completes the package.
 Large screen tv, ps4, switch, and apple tv in the common space.